Sandringham House: Public access

 The country park and the visitors' centre are normally open throughout the year.
 The house, gardens and museum were usually opened annually from the end of March until the end of October, but COVID-19 led to the closure of much of the estate.
 Staged re-opening took place from February 2022.
 Following the death of Elizabeth II, Sandringham was closed for a period of official mourning.
-The country park has subsequently reopened but the house and gardens will remain closed to the public until April 2023.
+The country park subsequently reopened, but the house and garden remained closed to the public until April 2023.